 A trigger is useless unless it creates real action.
 And, people will only take action if the desire outweighs the effort (mental/physical).

 According to Dr. BJ Fogg, Behavior = Motivation + Ability + Trigger (B = MAT).
-To successfully trigger action, you must make it easy to perform the action, increase the motivation to do it, and have an effective trigger.
+To successfully trigger action, you must make it easy to perform the action, ensure there is sufficient motivation to do it, and have an effective trigger.

 Earlier, we’ve already touched on Triggers.
 In our complete 16-page summary, we elaborate further on: